hopetambala/SI664-docs/exercises/final_project.md

 ## <a name="github_repo"></a>1.0 Github repo
 Create a [Github](http://github.com) repo.
 You are free to name it what you will, although I recommend a name that reflects the theme of your final project.
-The following requirements also apply:
+The following requirements apply:

 ### 1.1 README
 Your repo *must* include a `README.md` file.
 See [assignment 9.3](./assignment_v9p3.md) for a